Receiving divorce papers

 Note

-You do not need a lawyer to represent you in a divorce case.
-However, you may choose to engage one if you need independent legal advice on the merits of your case.
+You do not need to have a lawyer in a divorce case.
+However, you may choose to engage one if you need independent legal advice on the merits of your case or the divorce process.

 The courts are not able to provide legal advice or recommend lawyers.
 Find out where to get help.